 - Ice skating and sledding;

-- Rangers-guided hikes and nature exploration.
+- Ranger-guided hikes and nature exploration.

 Columbus-area Metro Parks are open 365 days a year, and most activities are free to the public.

 Metro Parks are not Columbus parks.
-Metro Park funding comes from a Franklin County property tax levy, some state and local government monies, grants and earned income.
+Metro Park funding comes from a Franklin County property tax levy, some state, and local government monies, grants and earned income.

 02 of 09